 1. Historical allegory

 This type of allegory uses a work of fiction to portray a real, historical event.
 This can help make a complicated time period easier to understand for the reader; it can also show the author’s beliefs and opinions about the period of history in a subtle, non-inflammatory way—something especially important if the effects of the event are still being felt in contemporary times.
-These allegorical stories might also work to shine light on aspects of history that had been forgotten or disregarded.

 2. Conceptual allegory

 Conceptual allegory follows historical allegory in that it uses a work of fiction to simplify or soften a complex concept.
-The difference is that conceptual allegory uses its story to represent a more abstract idea, or an event that is culturally recognized but isn’t a part of history—for example, mythological cycles or biblical stories.
-Conceptual allegories might also represent things such as sins, virtues, political movements, social discrepancies, or dangerous choices that society is collectively making.
-These allegorical stories always have strong thematic elements and powerful messages.
+The difference is that conceptual allegory uses its story to represent a more abstract idea, or an event that is culturally recognized but isn’t a part of history—for example, classical allegory that portrays mythological cycles or biblical allegory that portrays episodes from the bible.

 What’s the difference between allegory, fable, and parable?